-Course Requirements
+Degree Requirements

-In order to receive the associate degree, students must complete all course requirements for the degree being taken and declare for the associate degree before declaring for the bachelor's degree.
+In order to receive the associate degree, students must complete all course requirements for the degree.
+An associate degree cannot be declared if a baccalaureate degree has been awarded in the same program.

 Credit Hours

 The student seeking an associate degree must meet the following requirements: